World Yoga Day

 Some Fun Yoga Facts To Ponder

-While we’re on the subject of yoga, we thought that it would be fun to list some of the facts that we’ve learned about this ancient practice while researching World Yoga Day.
+While we’re on the subject of yoga, we thought it would be fun to list some of the facts that we’ve learned about this ancient practice while researching World Yoga Day.
 Let’s dig into the following points as we prepare to observe this holiday.

 - There are “8 Limbs” of Yoga.
 These include abstinences, observances, postures, breathing, withdrawal, concentration, meditation, and absorption.